Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 };
 ```

-Let\'s create a way to execute these instructions:
+Let's create a way to execute these instructions:

 ```cpp
 switch (instruction) {